Archello Awards 2025: Open for Entries! Submit your best projects now.

 Modular Construction: Fast, Cost-Efficient, and Demountable

 The construction of homes takes place in a factory setting, guaranteeing ideal conditions for optimal quality.
 The homes are then prefabricated and transported to the construction site, including window frames, kitchens, bathrooms, finishes and installations.
 On site, the units are constructively linked and stacked and the installations are connected using a plug and play principle.
-This enables the rapid and cost-efficient construction of a MOOS project while maintaining a high standard of quality.
-Additionally, it contributes to waste reduction and facilitates recycling, aligning with MOOS' dedication to sustainable development.
+This enables the rapid and cost-efficient construction of a Moos project while maintaining a high standard of quality.
+Additionally, it contributes to waste reduction and facilitates recycling, aligning with Moos' dedication to sustainable development.

-A clever stacking system allows for a wide range of MOOS units ranging from studios to fourbedroom apartments in a veranda style and extending up to eight stories high.
-In addition, MOOS is working to expand its modules and residential floor plans to include single-family ground-level residences, corridor residences and residential towers up to 70 meters high.
-The modular design also allows a MOOS building to stack apartments and low-rise homes into hybrid buildings.
-Combining various floor plans within a single structure, MOOS facilitates the rapid realization of construction projects.
+A clever stacking system allows for a wide range of Moos units ranging from studios to fourbedroom apartments in a veranda style and extending up to eight stories high.
+In addition, Moos is working to expand its modules and residential floor plans to include single-family ground-level residences, corridor residences and residential towers up to 70 meters high.
+The modular design also allows a Moos building to stack apartments and low-rise homes into hybrid buildings.
+Combining various floor plans within a single structure, Moos facilitates the rapid realization of construction projects.
 This allows it to meet diverse housing needs, from large to small and high to low.
-MOOS is able to realize complete neighbourhoods of great diversity.
+Moos is able to realize complete neighbourhoods of great diversity.

 Circular Materialization

-The hybrid and circular materialization sets MOOS projects apart from traditional construction methods.
+The hybrid and circular materialization sets Moos projects apart from traditional construction methods.
 Traditional materials are replaced by sustainable, recycled and upcycled materials harvested from our demolition partners.
 In cases where recycled materials are not feasible, we opt for biobased alternatives.
 For instance, our floors are crafted from recycled concrete, while Cross Laminated Timber walls serve as the primary load-bearing structure.
-Additionally, MOOS utilizes wood window frames, filled with triple glazing, ensuring energy friendly design.
+Additionally, Moos utilizes wood window frames, filled with triple glazing, ensuring energy friendly design.

 Flexible yet Permanent

-MOOS homes are permanent but nevertheless fully demountable, making them also suitable for temporary housing projects, without compromising the quality of permanent habitation.
+Moos homes are permanent but nevertheless fully demountable, making them also suitable for temporary housing projects, without compromising the quality of permanent habitation.
 These temporary homes also have a building permit in accordance with permanent construction, allowing them to be reused in a new location in the future.
-MOOS offers a take-back guarantee for temporary homes, committing to buy back homes after a period of temporary use.
+Moos offers a take-back guarantee for temporary homes, committing to buy back homes after a period of temporary use.
 This guarantees circularity and reduces environmental impact.

-MOOS: Partner Ecosystem
+Moos: Partner Ecosystem

 Team:

-Client: MOOS – in the Middle Of Our Street
+Client: Moos – in the Middle Of Our Street

-Architecture and interior design: concrete
+Architecture and interior design: Concrete Amsterdam & Moos

 Project Team Concrete: Erikjan Vermeulen, Iwan Hameleers, Alain Fernandez del Rey, Matthijs Hombergen, Josep Garcia Trilles